WenJinfeng/FaaSLight/README.md

 # LambdaLite
-Application-Level Optimization for Cold Start Latency in Serverless Computing
+Function-Level Optimization for Cold Start Latency in Serverless Computing

-We aim to tackle this problem at the application level.
-Our guiding principle is to provide a vendor/platform-independent and developer-free technique that application developers can easily adopt to optimize the cold start latency of serverless functions on existing platforms.
+We aim to tackle this problem at the serverless function level.
+Our guiding principle is to provide a vendor/platform-independent and developer-free technique that developers can easily adopt to optimize the cold start latency of serverless functions on existing platforms.

 <img width="605" alt="image" src="https://user-images.githubusercontent.com/79156929/168273305-a86da262-6316-4727-816f-a4ea6ed6e879.png">